MazlinaIsmail/automate-Decombinator/README.md

 The automating process combines all the steps above into one workflow using a makefile.
 The GNU Make website provides a nice, basic overview of what make and makefiles are (ref).

-In order to run the makefile, you will need to install make.
+In order to run the automating script, you will need:

+1. the Make program
+2. the automate-decombinator folder
+3.

 ** To be continued **